RomiconEZ/KONSPECTO-LLM/md-files/plan.md

   - Use of containerization for deploying all components.
   - Interaction between components via API.

-- **Data Models:**

-  - Store notes, queries, and processing results using file-based storage or alternative lightweight storage solutions as needed.

 - **Integration Points:**
   - Integrate frontend with backend via FastAPI.
-  - Use Celery and Redis for managing task queues.

 ### Acceptance Criteria

 - The agent successfully processes text and voice queries.
 - Search within notes returns relevant results in both formats.
-- The note merging function correctly creates a unified document.
 - Video lecture to slides conversion works without errors.
 - The user interface meets usability and responsiveness requirements.
 - All components function correctly in a containerized Docker environment.